-If the Safety Canopy system has deployed, the Safety Canopy will not function again unless replaced.
-The Safety Canopy system (including the A, B, C, and D pillar trim and headliner) must be inspected and serviced by an authorized dealer.
-If the Safety Canopy is not replaced, the unrepaired area will increase the risk of injury in a collision.
+If the Safety Canopy[®] system has deployed, the Safety Canopy(11) will not function again unless replaced.
+The Safety Canopy(1) system (including the A. B and C pillar trim) must be inspected and serviced by a authorized dealer.
+If the Safety Canopy^m is not replaced, the unrepaired area will increase the risk of injury in a collision.